Aadi-27/E-commerce-Store-with-React/README.md

-My Portfolio Project - An Online Gift Store web app with React and Context API.
+My First React App - An Online Gift Store web app with React and Context API.

 The Shopping site has following features:
 1. Backend that serves Data which is saved in a Mongodb collection using axios.